BDC Hamburger Icon

 Paying for a full-fledged payroll service may be worthwhile for the following reasons:

-• Payroll services take the guesswork out of payroll: A payroll service that handles all your company’s payroll needs will increase payroll accuracy and efficiency while helping you avoid and fix payroll discrepancies and adhere to paycheck record-keeping laws.
-The reduced headaches may be worth the cost.
+• Payroll services take the guesswork out of payroll: A payroll service can increase payroll accuracy and efficiency while helping you avoid and fix payroll discrepancies and adhere to paycheck record-keeping laws.

 • Payroll services provide tax protection: Most payroll services provide a tax guarantee.
 If the company makes a mistake on your taxes, it will correct the error and pay any resulting fines.
 The service will also keep your business compliant with ever-changing tax laws and payroll liabilities.

-• Payroll services provide HR services: Many payroll companies offer a host of helpful HR services.
-For example, many payroll services handle time and attendance tracking, benefits administration and retirement savings plans.
+• Payroll services provide HR services: Many payroll companies offer a host of helpful HR services, including time and attendance tracking, benefits administration and retirement savings plans.
 When a payroll service handles these HR functions, employers have time to focus on bigger-picture issues.
 Additionally, employees benefit from bundled services that make it easy to track hours and access benefit and retirement information.

 However, paying for a payroll service may not be worth the cost for some businesses.
-Consider the following:
+Consider the following downsides:

-• Payroll service prices may be too high for your business: For some businesses, payroll software or running payroll manually would be a better fit cost-wise.
-High upfront costs and monthly or per-payroll payments can get prohibitively expensive.
+• Payroll service prices may be too high for your business: For some businesses, payroll software or manually running payroll would be a better cost-wise fit.
+High upfront costs and monthly or per-payroll payments can become prohibitively expensive.

 TipBottom line

-Your business may also consider using a PEO service for payroll.
-A PEO becomes a co-employer and manages payroll administration and employee taxes via its tax identification number.
+Consider a professional employer organization (PEO) payroll service for comprehensive human resources, compliance and tax services.
+A PEO operates on a co-employment model and manages payroll administration and employee taxes via its tax identification number.

 Do CPAs offer payroll solutions?